-You’ve got hundreds of employees scattered across the globe.
+You’ve got hundreds of employees working, scattered across the globe.
 Wouldn’t it be awesome to gather everyone together, every last staffer from every last department, for an all-hands meeting?

 But as she put it: “With 450 employees, never gonna happen.
 Not gonna happen once a year, every five years … we can’t shut down and bring everyone to one location.”

-But times have changed, and today, you’d be hard-pressed to get any employee to be fascinated with a flier pinned to a bulletin board.
-Not to mention that fliers aren’t eco-friendly and tend to make offices look dated.
+But times have changed, and today, you’d be hard-pressed to fascinate an employee with a flier on a bulletin board.
+Not to mention that fliers aren’t eco-friendly and make offices look dated.
 (Can you tell we really don’t love fliers?)

 So that leads us to email.
 Look, email is critical for day-to-day employee communication -- there’s no doubt about it.
 But employees are drowning in emails and have to mentally prioritize which ones actually deserve their full attention.

 As Highwoods and countless other companies have found, internal communications rarely make the cut.
 So what other employee communication tools are left in the box?
 Mobile apps?
 Social media posts?

 With flopped attempts behind them, (see their Business Impact Workshop for flop details) Highwoods was ready to try an innovative, engaging new employee communication solution.

-The broadcast medium attracts staff of all departments with fun, socially relevant content.
+Enter digital signage.
+This broadcast medium attracts staff of all departments with fun, socially relevant content.